smartcontractkit/chainlink/contracts/.changeset/nice-bees-do.md

 '@chainlink/contracts': minor
 ---

-EnumerableMap Library needed for mapping Address as Bytes32 Key and Value as Bytes
+EnumerableMap Library for an Address to Bytes mapping